 - Propane Tanks: Seemingly empty tanks can often still have a small amount of gas and pressure, posing a serious risk of explosion when collected and processed.
 Residents can safely dispose of propane tanks at Zero Waste Sonoma’s Household Hazardous Waste Facility located at Central Landfill (500 Mecham Rd., Petaluma, CA).
 Learn more about disposal here.

 Visit Zero Waste Marin for household hazardous waste disposal information.

 Toxics: The Novato Sanitary District operates a drop-off facility for household hazardous waste.
-Located at the Novato Recycling Center, 7576 Redwood Blvd., the facility is open on the first and third consecutive Sunday and Monday of each month from 8:30am-1:30pm.
-For more information, please call (415) 892-7344 or visit http://www.novatosan.com
+Located behind the Novato Recycling Center, 7576 Redwood Blvd., the facility is open by appointment only on the first and third consecutive Sundays and Mondays of each month.
+For more information or to make an appointment please call 415.892.7344 or visit: http://www.novatosan.com

-Electronic Waste: The HHW Facility now accepts all types of electronics, including computers, TV’s, small household appliances and microwaves.
-No large appliances such as refrigerators, stoves or washer/dryers.
-North Bay Conservation Corps offers free pick-ups of E-Waste.
-Call them at 415-454-4554 to schedule a pick up.
+Electronic Waste: The Household Hazardous Waste (HHW) Facility accepts all types of electronics, including computers, TV’s, small household appliances, and microwaves by appointment for recycling.
+No large appliances such as refrigerators, stoves, or washer/dryers.

-Batteries: The Novato Recycling Center at 7576 Redwood Blvd. will accept all types household batteries for recycling during normal business hours: Tuesday-Sunday 10-4.
+Batteries: The Novato Recycling Center at 7576 Redwood Blvd. will accept all types of household batteries for recycling during normal business hours: Tuesday-Saturday, 10 AM – 4 PM.
 There are also many locations in Marin County that will accept batteries for recycling.
 Search to find the location nearest you.